Blendify/blender-manual/trunk/blender_docs/manual/editors/dope_sheet/introduction.rst

 The Dope Sheet gives the animator a birds-eye-view of the keyframes inside the scene.

-The Dope Sheet is inspired by classical hand-drawn animation process, in which animatots will make use of a chart, showing exactly when each drawing, sound and camera move will occur, and for how long.
+The Dope Sheet is inspired by classical hand-drawn animation process, in which animators will make use of a chart, showing exactly when each drawing, sound and camera move will occur, and for how long.
 This is called an exposure-sheet or 'dope sheet'.
 While CG foundations dramatically differ from classical hand-drawn animation, Blender's *Dope Sheet* inherits a similar directive.